-As soon as an issue, feedback or challenge arises typically one of two disorganized things happens in Operational Problem Solving Processes: Telephones run hot, or email ping pong is launched to create relief.
+As soon as an issue or challenge arises typically one of two disorganized things happens in Operational Problem Solving Processes: Telephones run hot, or email ping pong is started to create relief.
 Because this is however such a hardship it seems a miracle that employees and managers do not swallow challenges in daily business in operations and occasionally still force themselves through the just touched and in the following further described painful process.

 Chat hardly gives a chance to engage in critical discussions amongst 2 and makes it impossible amongst more.
 Chronological avalanches of text forces participants to start at the top and swallow their valuable contributions.
 Participants are not able to structure, intensify and prioritize valuable thought strands along the way.
 Eventually everything needs to be reread but still no clear basis for decision is set out.
 Not surprisingly this does not lead to useful results and it is decided to set up a (video) meeting upon internal experts to tackle the issue.